-Step 2: Enable Drop In
+Step 2: Enable Drop In on devices

-Step 3: Begin calling
+Step 5: Begin calling

-To access your contacts and initiate a call, tap the Conversations icon again, then the silhouette of a person in the upper-right corner.
-Click the person you would like to give access to, and select Allow Drop In.
 Once you’ve finished setting up the feature, simply say your device’s wake word and “Drop in on [person’s name]” to begin a call.
 You can also start a call from within the Contacts page.

-When someone drops in on you, the light ring on your Echo will pulse green, and they will be connected automatically, allowing them to hear anything that is within range of your device.
+When someone drops in on you, the light ring on your Echo will pulse green, a tone will sound, and they will be connected automatically, allowing them to hear anything that is within range of your device.
 If you and your contact are using devices equipped with a screen, the video will appear somewhat distorted for several seconds, giving you the opportunity to make yourself more presentable, if you’re not already.
 Keep in mind, however, that you can turn off the video at any point during the call by saying “video off,” or by touching the screen and selecting Video Off.